Farouk of Egypt: Early life and education

+Ascension to the throne

 On 28 April 1936, King Fuad died of a heart attack and Farouk left England to return to Egypt as king.
 Farouk's first act as king was to visit Buckingham Palace to accept the condolences of King Edward VIII, one of the few Englishmen whom Farouk liked, and then he went to Victoria Station to take a train to Dover and was seen off by the Foreign Secretary, Sir Anthony Eden.
 At Dover, Farouk boarded a French ship, the Côte d'Azur, which took him to Calais.
-After a stop in Paris to shop and visit the Elysee Palace, Farouk took the train to Marseilles, where he boarded an ocean liner, the Viceroy of India to take him to Alexandria, where he landed on 6 May 1936.
-Upon landing in Alexandria, Farouk was greeted by huge crowds who shouted "Long live the king of the Nile!" and "Long live the king of Egypt and the Sudan!".
+After a stop in Paris to shop and visit the Elysee Palace, Farouk took the train to Marseille, where he boarded an ocean liner, the Viceroy of India to take him to Alexandria, where he landed on 6 May 1936.
+Upon landing in Alexandria, Farouk was greeted by huge crowds who shouted "Long live the king of the Nile!" and "Long live the king of Egypt and the Sudan!"
 In 1936, Farouk was known by his subjects as al malik al mahbub ("the beloved king").
 Besides inheriting the throne, Farouk also received all of the land that his father had acquired, which amounted to one seventh of all the arable land in Egypt.
 As the Nile river valley has some of the most fertile and productive farmland in the entire world, this was a considerable asset.
-Fuad left Farouk a fortune worth about US$100 million (a sum worth US$1,862,130,434 in 2020 dollars when adjusted for inflation) plus 75000 acre of land in the Nile river valley, five palaces, 200 cars and 2 yachts.
+Fuad left Farouk a fortune worth about US$100 million (a sum worth about US$2.3 billion in 2025 dollars when adjusted for inflation) plus 75000 acre of land in the Nile river valley, five palaces, 200 cars and 2 yachts.
 Farouk's biographer, William Stadiem, wrote:no pharaoh, no Mameluke, no khedive ever began a reign with such unquestionable, enthusiastic goodwill as King Farouk.
 And none was as unprepared to rule.
 Here was a completely sheltered, virtually uneducated sixteen-year old, expected to fill the spats of his wily, politically astute father in a loaded tug-of-war between nationalism, imperialism, constitutionalism, and monarchy.